 We have been experimenting with this cross-platform development framework for about a year now and would like to share our experience and knowledge about the advantages and disadvantages of Flutter.
+Our extensive experience in software development makes it possible to draw the right conclusions on the possible setbacks and possibilities of Flutter.
 Below you will find everything you need to know about this new toolkit as well as the advantages and disadvantages.

 What is Flutter?

 Flutter enables programmers to write one code for both iOS and Android.
 This means that you no longer have to rewrite the code for another platform.
 Although Google created it, they decided that it should be an open-source toolkit.
 As a result, hundreds (and perhaps thousands in the future) of developers contribute to each other’s projects by sharing code with each other.

 If you use Flutter to program, you are able to apply standard Android and iOS tools.
 All underlying operating systems can also be used.
 For example, think of code and UI that you write in Swift, Objective-C (for iOS), Kotlin, and Java (for Android).
 The numerous widgets ensure that all pixels on the screen can be controlled.
 You can also insert this into existing apps.

 The fact that it can be integrated into existing applications makes it a more versatile toolkit.
 This saves programmers from double work.
 Additionally, with Flutter, you can see in real-time which changes have been made to the app and what effect these changes have.
 Google named this “Stateful Hot Reload”.
 Our programmers are thrilled by it because they don’t have to restart an application, they can always undo certain changes and the UI implementation goes a lot faster.